weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 };
 ```

 In the constructor, we initialize TPDE with a target triple (like `x86_64-pc-linux-gnu`).
 TPDE currently works on ELF-based systems and supports both 64-bit Intel and ARM architectures (`x86_64` and `aarch64`).
-For this example, that's all we need.
-Now let's implement the compilation logic:
+For now let's assume that's all we need.
+Now let's implement the actual wrapper code:
 ```cpp
 Expected<std::unique_ptr<MemoryBuffer>> TPDECompiler::operator()(Module &M) {
   Buffers.push_back(std::make_unique<std::vector<uint8_t>>());